luxaflow/Sentia-Data-Engineering/readme.md

 ## My Interpretation
 The customer wants to make decisions from their data.
 There is no exact specification what type of business decisions, nor the exact amount of data.
 This points to the requirement for a solid foundation to develop current and new ideas on.
 The solution will need to process data from multiple sources and source types and scale to an enterprise level.
 The customer expressed a clear preference for PaaS solutions.
 There is a requirement for a secure network connection to the Public Cloud which points to (some) data residing on premise.
-All network activity needs to be logged, but there is no requirement for creating alerts based of this logging.
+All network activity needs to be logged, but there is no requirement for creating alerts based of this logging yet.
 Change to the ETL pipelines and infrastructure should be done through a CI/CD pipeline.

 ## Public Cloud Choice
 I have chosen Azure as the public cloud to deliver this solution on.
 Azure offers all PaaS services which are found in the customer requirements.
-I have the more experience in Azure Services than any other public cloud and IaC (Terraform & ARM).
+I have more experience in Azure Services than any other public cloud and IaC (Terraform & ARM).

 ## Azure Services Choice
 1. Data Storage